shrutipandit707/skin-cancer-cnn/README.md

 ## General Information
 - Provide general information about your project here.

-We will be using Exploratory Data Analysis Techniques for Loan Lending System.
+We will be using CNN Technique for detecting melanoma.

 - What is the background of your project?